 As Pinewood continues in its fourth decade of service to area students, its patrons have much in which to take pride.
 Pinewood graduates have been accepted by many Georgia colleges such as Mercer University, Georgia Institute of Technology, University of Georgia, Emory University, and Georgia Southern University, and by out of state schools such as Auburn University, Northwestern University, Harvard University, and Massachusetts Institute of Technology.
 Pinewood has produced a Presidential Scholar, Miss Christie Oh, and has enabled its graduates to become successful in many career fields.
 One original faculty member, Mrs. Paula Bush, remained on the school’s staff until 2013.
 Pinewood’s great successes can be attributed to the indomitable spirit of its staff and patrons and to the school’s emphasis as expressed in the motto which continues to inspire and define Pinewood Christian Academy’s existence – “Faith, Truth, Heritage”.

-Students in the upper grades have the opportunity to participate in various clubs and organizations such as PALS (Praising a Living Savior), FCA (Fellowship of Christian Athletics), Honor Society, Praise Band, Drama, Literary and the Miss PCA Pageant.
-Upper school students may also attend the Homecoming Dance and Jr/Sr Prom which are both held on the school campus.
+Students in the upper grades have the opportunity to participate in various clubs and organizations such as BETA, FCA, Interact, Honor Society, Praise Band, Drama, Literary and the Miss PCA Pageant.
+Upper school students may also attend the Homecoming Dance and Jr/Sr Prom.

 All students are involved in weekly chapel services designed for appropriate age groups.